rednafi/08c26ea4-dd80-485f-ae87-455f19a9966d/README.md

   -H 'Authorization: Basic YWRtaW46YWRtaW4=' | jq
 ```

-This will return the stored configuration from the database:
+The output will display the stored configuration:

 ```json
 {